9 Things to Avoid When Managing Social Media for a Brand

 Here are some things you can do to avoid this scenario from happening to your brand:

 • Use automation wisely.
-Chatbots and auto-replies should complement, not replace, real human interaction.
+Chatbots and auto-replies should complement - not replace - real human interaction.

 • Personalize responses whenever possible.
 Customers want to feel heard, not like they’re talking to a robot.